(November 1 – 30, 2020)

-In October and November, fires will light up across the UK with storytellers and audiences sharing in one of the most traditional forms of theatre.
+This Autumn, fires will light up across the UK with storytellers and audiences sharing in one of the most traditional forms of theatre.
 The fires will signal the vibrancy of touring theatre, the threat our industry continues to face, and the hope we must continue to fuel for a brighter tomorrow.

 From spectacular bonfires, candle-lit vigils, to digital blazes; the nation’s leading touring theatre companies will present a series of theatrical events at locations across the UK in celebration of our fundamental need to tell stories.

-ATC has commissioned 3 playwrights around the globe to write a letter to tomorrow, a letter of hope… for you to perform in your own home.
+ATC has commissioned 3 playwrights around the globe to write a letter to tomorrow, a letter of hope… for you to perform in your own home